tnt0216/Interview/Masters-Code/README.md

 Additional Graphs: Contains a few short scripts for additional graphs we wanted to use in our papers.

 Excel Files: Contains all of the final data used for our scientific journal and my thesis.
 Subfolders are separating the rheological and tensile datasets.

-The first three Excel files were focused on in our analysis and are referenced in the rheology_dataset_main.
-We collected one full high-res dataset, which was referenced in the high_res_dataset_main to investigate the importance of high-frequency data.
-Finally, the tensile datasets were referenced in the tensile_dataset_main.
+About the Datasets:
+- The rheology datasets were the primary datasets used in our analysis and were the focus of the research journal and thesis.
+There were three rheology datasets for temperatures of 70°C, 120°C, and 170°C used by "rheology_dataset_main".
+Each of these datasets had undergone data preprocessing by applying Chavunet's Criteria to identify outliers in the dataset.
+These outliers were taken completely out before running the data through these scripts.
+We compared our results to an experimental approach of assessing rheological similarity through the crossover point and zero-shear viscosity.
+These outliers were not included and handled in this code because we wanted to have identical datasets to the experimental approach for direct comparisons of performance.
+- We investigated the impact of high-frequency data on our results to determine if it was worthwhile to perform larger frequency sweeps.
+We determined that it was not worthwhile to pursue, however, the code and high-res dataset have been included and are referred to as "high_res_rheology_main" and "High Precision 2055-2060 Series 170C.xlsx".
+- Four temperature tensile datasets were collected for analysis, which were 24°C, 40°C, 50°C, and 70°C, respectively.
+These datasets had to be adjusted in preprocessing so that they did not contain negative values, each test contained the same number of sampled datapoints/dimensions, and each of the datapoints being compared to each other corresponded to the same strain value, the first dimension/first value in each test was set to zero and following datapoints were shifted accordingly.

 Mains: This folder contains the main functions/main scripts.